RVU Pulse — FAQ

 How does the reverse planner work?

 If your projected annual wRVUs fall short of your target, the reverse planner calculates how many additional procedures per week you would need to close the gap.
 The clinic / OR mix slider controls how the gap is distributed between E&M visits and procedures.
 A 50/50 split divides the deficit evenly; sliding toward clinic or OR biases the recommendation accordingly.
-The calculator then distributes the category-level deficit across your selected codes proportionally to your current volume.

 Can I switch between weekly and monthly volumes?